DrugLib.com — Drug Information Portal

 BROMOCRIPTINE SUMMARY

-Hyperprolactinemia-Associated Dysfunctions
+Hyperprolactinemia-Associated Dysfunctions:

 Bromocriptine mesylate tablets and capsules are indicated for the treatment of dysfunctions associated with hyperprolactinemia including amenorrhea with or without galactorrhea, infertility or hypogonadism.
 Bromocriptine treatment is indicated in patients with prolactin-secreting adenomas, which may be the basic underlying endocrinopathy contributing to the above clinical presentations.
 Reduction in tumor size has been demonstrated in both male and female patients with macroadenomas.
-In cases where adenectomy is elected, a course of bromocriptine therapy may be used to reduce the tumor mass prior to surgery.
+In cases where adenectomy is elected, a course of bromocriptine mesylate tablets and/or capsules therapy may be used to reduce the tumor mass prior to surgery.

 Since the effects of external pituitary radiation may not become maximal for several years, adjunctive therapy with bromocriptine offers potential benefit before the effects of irradiation are manifested.

-Parkinson's Disease
+Parkinson’s Disease:

 Bromocriptine mesylate tablets or capsules are indicated in the treatment of the signs and symptoms of idiopathic or postencephalitic Parkinson's disease.
 As adjunctive treatment to levodopa (alone or with a peripheral decarboxylase inhibitor), bromocriptine therapy may provide additional therapeutic benefits in those patients who are currently maintained on optimal dosages of levodopa, those who are beginning to deteriorate (develop tolerance) to levodopa therapy, and those who are experiencing "end of dose failure" on levodopa therapy.
 Bromocriptine therapy may permit a reduction of the maintenance dose of levodopa and, thus may ameliorate the occurrence and/or severity of adverse reactions associated with long-term levodopa therapy such as abnormal involuntary movements (e.g., dyskinesias) and the marked swings in motor function ("on-off" phenomenon).
 Continued efficacy of bromocriptine therapy during treatment of more than 2 years has not been established.

-Data are insufficient to evaluate potential benefit from treating newly diagnosed Parkinson's disease with bromocriptine.
-Studies have shown, however, significantly more adverse reactions (notably nausea, hallucinations, confusion and hypotension) in bromocriptine treated patients than in levodopa/carbidopa treated patients.
+Data are insufficient to evaluate potential benefit from treating newly diagnosed Parkinson’s disease with bromocriptine.
+Studies have shown, however, significantly more adverse reactions (notably nausea, hallucinations, confusion and hypotension) in bromocriptine-treated patients than in levodopa/carbidopa treated patients.
 Patients unresponsive to levodopa are poor candidates for bromocriptine therapy.

 See all Bromocriptine indications & dosage >>

-BROMOCRIPTINE NEWS HIGHLIGHTS
+NEWS HIGHLIGHTS

 Published Studies Related to Bromocriptine

-more >>
+more studies >>

 Clinical Trials Related to Bromocriptine

-more >>
+more trials >>

-Page last updated: 2008-08-10
+Page last updated: 2014-11-30

 -- advertisement -- The American Red Cross